Random models for singular SPDEs: Convergence of the BHZ model

 where here, without loss of generality, we have supposed that $ \tau_1 = \mathcal{I}(\Xi_1) $ and $ \tau_2 = \mathcal{I}(\Xi_2) $.
-We recognise the same subdivergent diagram but this time, we have two incoming edges.
-We proceed with several telescopic sums as below
+(The situation where one $h_i$ replaces one of the noises $\xi$ in $\mathcal{I}_1(\Xi \tau_1 ) \mathcal{I}_1(\Xi \tau_2))$ are dealt by elementary means.)
+We recognize the same sub-divergent diagram as in {\bf (a)} but this time we have two incoming edges.
+It is this type of graphs that is not covered by the Hairer-Quastel theorem from \cite[Theorem A.3]{HairerQuastel}.
+We proceed with several telescoping sums as below

 The first term is well-defined as the edge decoration $ (z_2,2) $ means a kernel of the form

 that behaves like $ (x_1-x_2)^2 $ when $ z_1 $ is close to $ z_2 $.
 This is sufficient for making sense of the first term in \eqref{decomp_1} when the $\epsilon$-regularization is removed.
 More precisely, one can check the bounds \eqref{condition_integrability}.
 The { orange line} is encoding a multiplicative term of the form $ (x_2-x_1) $